yewstack/yew/docs/concepts/function-components/pre-defined-hooks.md

 ## `use_context`

-`use_context` used for consuming contexts in function components.
-See the explanation and example below to learn how to use it.
+`use_context` is used for consuming contexts in function components.
+See the explanation and example in the following section to learn how to use it.

 ### Contexts